OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/csharp/README.md

     - Add the app to personal/team/groupChat scope (Supported scopes)

-Note: If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-region-selection/csharp/RegionSectionApp/AdapterWithErrorHandler.cs#L25) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-region-selection/csharp/RegionSectionApp/AdapterWithErrorHandler.cs#L25) and put your debugger for local debug.

 ## Running the sample